eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 fully established yet.
 At present, not only can such asymmetrical discovery cause data to be delivered when it was perhaps not expected, it can also cause indefinite blocking if the situation persists for a long time.)
-Consequently, for each remote participant and reader or writer, Cyclone DDS internally creates a proxy participant, proxy reader or proxy writer.
+Consequently, for each remote participant and reader or writer, Eclipse Cyclone DDS internally creates a proxy participant, proxy reader or proxy writer.
 In the discovery process, writers are matched with proxy readers, and readers are matched with proxy writers, based on the topic and type names and the QoS settings.